 Sir Peter Scott knew how to take action and how to inspire others.
 His vision was to provide a safe haven for wild birds but also to bring people closer to nature.
 He understood that people and nature are part of the same intertwined ecosystem.
 He realised – ahead of his time – that our wealth, our health and our emotional wellbeing all depend on the natural world.
 He understood that showing people how amazing nature is, can ignite a passion to conserve it.

-Slimbridge 2020 continues Sir Peter Scott’s work, bringing his vision into the 21st century.
-Visitors will be able to discover more about our international conservation work, the pioneering techniques we use to bring wildlife back from the brink and our work to reverse the decline of valuable wetlands.
+Slimbridge 75 continues Sir Peter Scott’s work, bringing his vision into the 21st century.
+Visitors can discover more about our international conservation work, the pioneering techniques we use to bring wildlife back from the brink and our work to reverse the decline of valuable wetlands.

 Yet at its core WWT’s work continues to be about inspiring each and every person to take action for wildlife and the natural world.
-At a time when this is more important than ever Slimbridge 2020 will bring visitors even closer to the wonders of the natural world, inspiring the next generation of wildlife champions.
+At a time when this is more important than ever, Slimbridge 75 will bring visitors even closer to the wonders of the natural world, inspiring the next generation of wildlife champions.

 Each exhibit tells an important part of the WWT story.
 Scott’s Goose Challenge takes the inspiration of the lesser white-fronted geese and brings it into an immersive exhibit that will help visitors understand the significance of Slimbridge as the birthplace of conservation.

 To the untrained eye the lesser white-fronted goose and the European white-fronted goose look very similar.
 However if you look more closely you will be able to see the subtle differences.
-Visitors will be able to try out our binoculars and telescopes in the challenge to find the rare lesser white-fronted goose by looking for the golden ring around its eyes.
+Visitors can use our binoculars and telescopes in the challenge to find the rare lesser white-fronted goose by looking for the golden ring around its eyes.